sakura7621/aframe_vr_house/README.md

 Some medical stuff like mask in the desk will be disappeared when the time machine running.

 This feature was implemented by making use of `position` and `visible` atrributes.
-For example, there human models will be shown by changing visible from `false` to `true`.
+For example, there human models in the party will be shown by changing visible from `false` to `true`.
 ![time_machine](/screenshots/time_machine.gif)